nicolasdeffense/eo-toolbox/markdown/sentinel_2_prepro.md

 ### 3.1 Atmospheric correction

 Atmospheric correction allows calculation of Bottom Of Atmosphere (BOA) reflectance from Top Of Atmosphere (TOA) reflectance images available in L1C products.
-For Sentinel-2 images, we will directly use the L2A data as available from the ground segment
+For Sentinel-2 images, we will directly use the L2A data as available from the ground segment.

 ### 3.2 Cloud screening